slawekmikula/flightgear-addon-fgcamera/readme.md

     ./fgbin/bin/fgfs --fg-root=./fgdata --launcher --prop:/sim/fg-home=/myfolder/flightgear/fghome --addon="/myfolder/addons/fgcamera"
 ```

+# Documentation

+More documents can be found in the Docs folder.

 # Configuration

 - all can be configured through GUI available in the main menu under View->FGCamera